 Referee’s Decision Appeal to UI Commission: *File within 15 days of mailing date of Referee Decision

-Commission Order Appeal to Circuit Court: in county where claimant was employed *File within 20 days of mailing date of UI Commission Order
+Commission Order Appeal to Circuit Court: in the county where the claimant was employed *File within 20 days of mailing date of UI Commission Order

 Q: How do I file an appeal?